4eryemyha/Delta-s_Enigma_Systems/README.md

 ---

-### 1.1.2 &nbsp;&nbsp;Character Interface: Displaying Health, Energy, and Other Parameters
+### 1.3 &nbsp;Character Interface: Displaying Health, Energy, and Other Parameters

 This section describes the character interface that displays health, energy, and other important metrics.